-24.2 Referral to City Manager
+24.2 Referral to City Manager or City Attorney

-Any employee or any official of the employee organization which has been formally recognized by the City and which has jurisdiction over any position directly affected by the grievance may notify the City Manager in writing that a grievance exists, and in such notification, state the particulars of the grievance and, if possible, the nature of the determination which is desired.
+Any employee or any official of the employee organization which has been formally recognized by the City and which has jurisdiction over any position directly affected by the grievance may notify the City Manager, or the City Attorney for positions appointed by the

+City Attorney, in writing that a grievance exists, and in such notification, state the particulars of the grievance and, if possible, the nature of the determination which is desired.
 No grievance may be processed under subsection 24.3 below which has not first been filed and investigated in pursuance of this subsection 24.2.
 A grievance which remains unresolved thirty (30) calendar days after it has been submitted in writing may be referred to the Adjustment Board.